Political cartoon: Pocket cartoons

 A pocket cartoon is a form of cartoon which generally consists of a topical political gag/joke and appears as a single-panel single-column drawing.
 It was introduced by Osbert Lancaster in 1939 at the Daily Express.
 A 2005 obituary by The Guardian of its pocket cartoonist David Austin said "Newspaper readers instinctively look to the pocket cartoon to reassure them that the disasters and afflictions besetting them each morning are not final.
 By taking a sideways look at the news and bringing out the absurd in it, the pocket cartoonist provides, if not exactly a silver lining, then at least a ray of hope."

 Controversies related to cartoons

 Editorial cartoons sometimes cause controversies.
 Examples include the Jyllands-Posten Muhammad cartoons controversy and Charlie Hebdo shooting (stemming from the publication of cartoons related to Islam) and the 2007 Bangladesh cartoon controversy.
+All three examples listed here involved a depiction of the Islamic prophet Muhammad, which many Muslims took to be blasphemous.

 Libel lawsuits have been rare.
 In Britain, the first successful lawsuit against a cartoonist in over a century came in 1921 when J.H.
 Thomas, the leader of the National Union of Railwaymen (NUR), initiated libel proceedings against the magazine of the British Communist Party.
 Thomas claimed defamation in the form of cartoons and words depicting the events of "Black Friday"—when he allegedly betrayed the locked-out Miners' Federation.
 Thomas won his lawsuit, and restored his reputation.